Taenia in animals

 Control Method Description

-Proper Cooking Cooking meat thoroughly to kill cysticerci.
+Proper Cooking Cooking meat thoroughly kills cysticerci.

 Sanitation and Hygiene Proper waste disposal to prevent egg contamination.